sandrolabruzzo/doiBoost/README.md

 As a result of this fragmentation, researchers in this domain end up struggling with daily integration problems producing a plethora of ad-hoc datasets, therefore incurring in a waste of time, resources, and infringing open science best practices.

-Here are deployed the spark script to generate DOIBoost, a metadata collection that enriches CrossRef with inputs from Microsoft Academic Graph, ORCID, and UnPayWall for the purpose of supporting high-quality and robust research.
+Here are deployed the spark scripts to generate DOIBoost, a metadata collection that enriches CrossRef with inputs from Microsoft Academic Graph, ORCID, and UnPayWall for the purpose of supporting high-quality and robust research.